Jexasa/BioInformatics-Functions/README.md

-# PythonTool
+# BionInformatics problems

-A tool made with python 100%
+  Functions made when learning from rebelCoder

+  contains functions for solving basic problems in BionInformatics